Dhar01/Loknath-Dhar.github.io/content/about.md

 That's me.

-## Personal favorite/Things I prefer:
+## Personal favorite/Things I prefer

 (*I'm not sure if this section is right or not but I think it's fun so why not!*)